 In the real estate industry, both organization and follow up are crucial to success.
 Whether you are a solo agent managing multiple deals or an agent/broker who is part of a large team, often one of the biggest challenges is having real estate customers slip through the cracks and thousands of commission dollars are lost as a result.

-Many agents and brokers are aware that at any given time, there are massive amounts of leads that often aren’t being maximized on.
-For example, some real estate customers called in on a listing sign, came through some web lead generation tool, or even referral potential from past clients or repeat buyers/sellers and never get a follow-up.
+Many agents and brokers are aware that at any given time, there are massive amounts of leads that often aren’t being followed up with correctly.
+For example, some real estate customers call in on a listing sign, come through a web lead generation tool, or are even referral potential from past clients and never get a follow-up.

-Many agents have mastered or at least incorporated the use of social media in order to get leads.
-Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or run a contest to give away some movie tickets or a fruit basket.
+External channels are also pivotal to success.
+Social media platforms are among the top three most valuable technology tools in the real estate industry.
+Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or running a contest to give away some movie tickets or a fruit basket are prime examples of incorporating social media into real estate lead generation.
+It’s also an excellent use case for real estate marketing automation.

 These strategies are innate to those who operate best on the interpersonal communication level.
 But what happens next?
 How do you increase your number of transactions?

-The answer is a proper use of automation.
+The answer is the proper use of automation in marketing and lead management.

 When a lead hits your IDX site, social media, or web lead generation site, you should have that person’s information within seconds.
 Never allow more than two searches before a lead capture form requires at least a name and email to continue.
 If possible, get the phone number so you can initiate SMS or a phone call follow up as well.

-Once you have the contact information, your marketing automation software can send a friendly introduction email to the clients so that client and agent connection can begin sooner rather than later.
+Once you have the contact information, your real estate marketing automation software can send a friendly introduction email to the clients so that client/agent connection can begin sooner rather than later.
 Ensure the agent’s contact information, logo, and team or business info is clearly displayed, and send a call-to-action either in the first email response or the second.

 Audience segmentation is also very important.
-A solid CRM software allows the agent to tag these customers by their category so that they automatically receive emails relevant to their status.
+A solid CRM software like Keap allows the agent to tag these customers by their category so that they automatically receive emails relevant to their status

 For example, even if a client comes through as a buyer lead, it is possible they also have a home to sell.
 Some buyer leads are looking to buy a home in the short term, and some are six to 12 months from purchase.
 It’s important to stay in front of those leads because they may need credit repair services, loan approval or referral, and market updates during that time period.